You’ve heard of dogs sniffing out hidden drugs, explosives, or missing people. Can some of our four-legged friends spot cancer by its scent, too?

 Lauren Gauthier had a small, pimple-like bump on her nostril.
 She didn’t think much of it at first, but her dog Victoria wouldn’t stop sniffing at it when they sat on the couch together.

 “She would really smell it a lot, and then she would sit back and kind of look at me, and then go back and smell it again,” says Gauthier, a lawyer and dog-rescue founder in New York.
 “Almost like she was trying to communicate with me that something was wrong.”

 Victoria, a treeing walker coonhound that Gauthier rescued in South Carolina, kept sniffing at her nose even when the bump appeared to go away.
 After a few months of this, Gauthier made an appointment with a plastic surgeon.
-He took a sample of the bump and sent it to a lab for testing.
+They took a sample of the bump and sent it to a lab for testing.
 The result: a diagnosis of basal cell carcinoma, the most common type of skin cancer.

 “I’m glad that I caught it -- or that Victoria caught it,” Gauthier says with a laugh.
 She remembers the plastic surgeon chuckling when she mentioned her dog’s insistent sniffing.
 “I don’t know how much stock he put into it.”

 Could her loyal hound have really smelled health trouble, though?

 “My guess would be that it was a coincidence,” says veterinarian Will Draper, DVM, the CEO and practice director of The Village Vets in Decatur, GA.
 He says there is a chance that the growth simply smelled different to Victoria -- or that its texture or taste interested her.